-Bluetooth sensors, ANT+ sensors, and Wifi Routers all operate at 2.4ghz.
+Bluetooth sensors, ANT+ sensors, and Wifi routers all operate at 2.4 GHz.
 As you can image, this can cause a lot of interference with your connections.
-One of the tell tale signs of signal interference is a constant drop of power, speed, and cadence data that happens intermittently over your workout.
+One of the tell-tale signs of signal interference is a constant drop in power, speed, and cadence data that happens intermittently over your workout.
 The image below is an example of some really bad sensor interference for a Sufferlandrian.
 You can see how often their data is dropping off.

 This sensor interference above was caused by Bluetooth Speakers and a Wifi router within 10 feet of the users Pain Cave Equipment.
 This user was primarily using ANT+ connections, so we turned off the bluetooth, moved the router and all sensor connections were solid after that.

-Wifi Routers can cause a lot of problems with ANT+ and Bluetooth connections.
-They are operating at 2.4ghz, but pushing that frequency at a much higher power than your bike sensors are pushing.
-This means, we need to relocate our wifi router and get it out of our Pain Cave.
-Some Wifi routers allow you to step up to the 5ghz frequency only, and we recommend stepping up to 5ghz if all of your computing equipment can communicate at at that frequency.
+Wifi routers can cause a lot of problems with ANT+ and Bluetooth connections.
+They are operating at 2.4 GHz but pushing that frequency at a much higher power than your bike sensors are pushing.
+This means we need to relocate our wifi router and get it out of our Pain Cave.
+Some Wifi routers allow you to step up to the 5ghz frequency only, and we recommend stepping up to 5ghz as long as all of your computing equipment can communicate at that frequency.
 The same goes for Wifi boosters.
 They also pump out a decent amount of power to drown out your bicycle sensor.
 Be very aware of their proximity to your pain cave.

 Bluetooth is Monogamous